Congleton: History

 During the Civil War, former mayor and lawyer John Bradshaw became president of the court which sent Charles I to his execution in 1649.
 His signature as Attorney General was the first on the king's death warrant.
 A plaque on Bradshaw House in Lawton Street commemorates him.
 Almost opposite the town hall, the White Lion public house bears a blue plaque, placed by the Congleton Civic Society, which reads: "The White Lion, built 16–17th century.
 Said to have housed the attorney's office where John Bradshaw, regicide, served his articles."

 King Edward I granted permission to build a mill.
 Congleton became an important centre of textile production, especially leather gloves and lace.
 Congleton had an early silk throwing mill, the Old Mill built by John Clayton and Nathaniel Pattison in 1753.
-More mills followed, and cotton was also spun.
+More mills followed and cotton was also spun.
 The town's prosperity depended on tariffs imposed on imported silk.
 When tariffs were removed in the 1860s, the empty mills were converted to fustian cutting.
 A limited silk ribbon weaving industry survived into the 20th century, and woven labels were still produced in the 1990s.
 Many mills survive as industrial or residential units.

+In 1881, in order to improve the water supply to the town, a pumping station was built on Forge Lane to draw water from the springs in Forge Wood and pump it up to a water tower at the top of the hill.
+The red and yellow brick water tower was designed by the engineer William Blackshaw.
+A second adjacent tower was constructed later.

 Congleton Town Hall was designed in the Gothic style by Edward William Godwin.
 It was completed in 1866.

 The current hospital in Congleton was opened by the Duke of York on 22 May 1924.